 Field Training Program

-The Field Training Officer establishes a business-like, yet friendly, relationship with the recruit.
-The Field Training Officer objectively observes and evaluates the recruit’s behavior in accordance with prescribed departmental procedures.
-He/she will set a high, yet realistic, standard for the recruit through job performance, which adheres to high ethical standards.
+The Field Training Officer establishes a business-like, yet friendly, relationship with the new officer.
+The Field Training Officer objectively observes and evaluates the new officers behavior in accordance with prescribed departmental procedures.
+He/she will set a high, yet realistic, standards for the new officer through job performance, which adheres to the highest of ethical standards.
 The Field Training Officer provides on going instruction in the traditional sense, utilizing innovative and practical techniques.
-On a regular basis, the Field Training Officer will prepare verbal and/or written reports on the relative progress of the trainee and present the report to the training team.
+On a regular basis, the Field Training Officer will prepare verbal and/or written reports on the relative progress of the new officer and present the report to the training team.

 Sources : SJPD http://www.sjpd.org/bfo/fieldtraining/, DOJ https://www.ncjrs.gov/pdffiles1/nij/105574.pdf, CT POST-C https://portal.ct.gov/POST/BasicTraining-Division/Entry-Certification–Renewal-Requirements, SWPD https://www.southwindsor.org/field-training-officer-program